 Besides, we do think that the temptation to chase our chickens would be too much to bear for visiting pets and this would not be fun for our clucking friends.

 Our only exception to our ‘no pets’ policy is guide dogs as we are sure that most of you would agree.
-Should guide dogs visit our farm then we request that they remain within the immediate areas of the restaurants and The Dairy Shop in order to limit the risk of them coming into contact with our herd.
+Should guide dogs visit our farm then we request that they remain within the immediate areas of the restaurants and The Deli in order to limit the risk of them coming into contact with our herd.